Skip to main content

 • Bleeding from the mouth that is difficult to control

-• A change in tooth colour in the days or weeks following an injury
+• A change in tooth colour in the days or weeks following an injury (this may suggest pulp damage)

 Long-Term Considerations After Childhood Dental Trauma